Thursday, October 20, 2016

-WXW’s dynamic, all-day forum for women business leaders is coming this fall!
+WXW’s dynamic, all-day forum for women business leaders will be repeated for the 9th time this fall!
 Join area businesswomen for an exciting day of workshops, panel discussions and exchange sessions.
+We are in the planning stage, so Save the Date and mark your calendar to be a part of this wonderful celebration of life.

 Washtenaw Community College – Morris Lawrence Building